 The residents of Burbank, California, witnessed a horrifying incident in March 1998 when Carol Montecalvo was murdered inside her home by armed intruders.
 While the murder was initially classified as a robbery gone wrong, the police soon found evidence indicating an inside job.
-Investigation Discovery’s ‘The Perfect Murder: Murder by the Book’ chronicles the gruesome homicide and follows the investigation that brought the perpetrators to justice.
-Let’s delve into the details surrounding the murder and find out more, shall we?
+Today, Investigation Discovery’s ‘The Perfect Murder: Murder by the Book’ chronicles the gruesome homicide and follows the investigation that brought the perpetrators to justice.

 How Did Carol Montecalvo Die?

 People who knew Carol Montecalvo described her as a generous and religious woman who loved helping others and treated everyone with kindness.
 She resided in Burbank, California, with her husband.
 Even though the couple appeared to have a rocky relationship, neighbors insisted they never noticed anything unusual.
 Besides, Carol was the primary breadwinner in her family and was exceptionally well-respected in her community, which naturally made her sudden demise all the more shocking.

 On the evening of March 31, 1988, 911 operators received a frantic call about a possible home invasion at a local residence.
 Once first responders reached the spot, they found Carol lying unconscious on the floor in a pool of blood.
 Further investigation revealed that she had already died, and an initial medical examination spotted a single bullet wound.

 Interestingly, the crime scene initially looked like a robbery gone wrong, yet the police soon found evidence that indicated otherwise.
 For starters, even though a cash box and a filing cabinet were forced open, the victim’s purse lay untouched beside her.
 Additionally, the police had no idea why thieves or burglars would break into a house when they knew the family was awake.
 Still, an autopsy determined that Carol was shot to death, and the authorities started a homicide investigation.